McMillan LLP’s CUSMA Dispute Settlement Scoreboard

 Result | |

 The Panel found that the United States’ imposition of a safeguard tariff on Canadian solar products violated its commitments under Article 10.2.1 and 2.4.2 of CUSMA.
-This is an important win for Canada and its solar producers, who should gain tariff-free access to the United States market.
+On July 8, 2022, the United States and Canada agreed to a resolution under which the US suspended the application of solar safeguards to Canadian CSPV products, effective retroactively to February 1, 2022.

 Point to: Canada |

-Mexico challenges the way in which the United Stated determines “value” for the purposes of calculating regional value content under CUSMA’s rules of origin (Article 4.2).
-It argues that value can include 100% of the value of “core parts” of a vehicle, even when those core parts are not entirely originating in the CUSMA Party, provided 75% of their value of does originate in a CUSMA Party.
-Canada agrees with this approach.
+Mexico challenged the United States’ approach to determining regional value content for certain vehicles under CUSMA’s rules of origin (Article 4.2).
+It argued that regional value content should include 100% of the value of “core parts” that are found to be originating in a CUSMA Party, even when part of the value of the core part does not originate in a CUSMA Party.
+Canada joined Mexico in the dispute.

 Dispute | |